Integra Sources logo

 Smart homes are the Internet of Things systems that assist people in running household functions.
 The networks of IoT devices can control lights, regulate indoor temperature, water plants, and turn on the TV.
 Computer vision is one of the technologies that make homes intelligent—for example, a smart fridge can use cameras to check food supplies.
 Developers can leverage a large variety of computer vision algorithms and tools available in the OpenCV library to create smart home projects.

 Providing security is an integral part of IoT home automation.
 Thus, smart security solutions can assist parents in looking after their kids.
-Deploying computer vision applications for people detecting improves safety in many alarm and video intercom systems.
+Deploying computer vision applications for people detection improves safety in many alarm and video intercom systems.
 Implementing OpenCV face recognition can prevent strangers from entering a house or apartment.

-In addition to protecting homes from intruders, it is necessary to ensure the safety of people who live alone and cannot always take care of themselves.
-Computer vision people detection systems based on OpenCV algorithms and neural networks can remotely monitor elderly people and people with health problems and disabilities.
-In case of an emergency, they can alert relatives or caregivers.
+Besides intruder protection, computer vision can be used to assist people with health issues, especially the ones who live alone and may not be able to take care of themselves.
+Such systems can monitor elderly people with disabilities.
+With the help of OpenCV algorithms and neural networks, they can detect emergencies and alert relatives or caregivers.
 Here, we’ll share our personal experience in building a remote monitoring system for real-time human detection with OpenCV.

 As a multi-feature cross-platform library with high processing speed, OpenCV was a suitable option to complete the above tasks.